omsudhamsh/omsudhamsh.github.io/README.md

-# 🌟 Om Sudhamsh's Personal Portfolio Website 🌟
+# 🌟 My Personal Portfolio Website 🌟

 Welcome to the repository of my **Personal Portfolio Website**! 🎉 This project showcases my journey, skills, and projects, all wrapped in a sleek, responsive design.
 Explore, get inspired, and connect with me! 🚀